catppuccin/visual-studio/README.md

 **Manual installation**

-- Downlaod VSIX package from GitHub 'Releases'
+- Download VSIX package from GitHub 'Releases'
 - Double-click package to install.
 - Close Visual Studio if open and allow package to install.
 - Open Visual Studio